Nuron-bit/Lucifer/structs.md

   - `url` : String value representing the URL associated with the author.
   - `icon_url` : String value representing the URL of the icon associated with the author.
 ## Methods
-- `addField` : Adds a new field to the embed.
+- `addField(name: string, value: string, inline: boolean)` : Adds a new field to the embed.
 It takes three arguments:
   - `name` : String value representing the name of the field.
   - `value` : String value representing the value of the field.
   - `is_inline` : Boolean value indicating whether the field should be displayed inline or not.